What is a Babymoon?

 10. Know where to find a doctor in case of emergency

 Ask your doctor for recommendations of fellow OB’s in the area of your vacation.
-If he or she does not have any, do your own research to locate the nearest medical facility of quality.
+If your obstetrician does not have any, do your own research to locate the nearest medical facility of quality.
 Look at the OB doctors on staff and recommendations made by their patients.
 Keep a contacts list of phone numbers of your own OB, hospital and other important people.
 Add to that list emergency numbers and resources in the area you are staying.

 And when all else fails… plan a STAYcation

-Can’t make the arrangements for an exotic getaway, or get the doctor’s ok to get out of Dodge?
+Can’t make the arrangements for that faraway bucket-list location, or get the doctor’s ok to get out of Dodge?
 Then plan for your babymoon at home!
 You’ll find it just as luscious a treat at a great price.